linlet1173/Quiz-app/README.md

-This is a simple and easy to do list application for your daily lie.
+This is a simple and easy to do list application for your daily life